dougbtv/dougbtv.github.io/_posts/2017-02-22-multus-cni.markdown

 Our goal here is going to be to spin up a pod using [the techniques described in this article](http://dougbtv.com/nfvpe/2017/02/16/kubernetes-1.5-centos/) I wrote about spinning up Kubernetes 1.5 on CentOS -- from there, we'll install multus-cni and configure pod networking so that we expose a pod to two interfaces: 1.
 To Flannel, and 2.
 To the host's eth0 nic.

-We'll cover two methods here -- the first being to use my [kube-centos-ansible](https://github.com/dougbtv/kube-centos-ansible) playbooks and spin it up with "no CNI networking" and install CNI by hand -- this will allow us to familiarize ourselves with the components in detail here.
+We'll cover two methods here -- the first being to use my [kube-centos-ansible](https://github.com/dougbtv/kube-centos-ansible) playbooks and spin it up with "no CNI networking configured" and configure this CNI plugin by hand -- this will allow us to familiarize ourselves with the components in detail here.
 Later, a secondary method using those playbooks will be introduced where it automatically sets up multus-cni using the playbooks, too.

 If you're itching to get to the "how to" skip down to the "Let's get started" section below.